Will quit if Centre brings law allowing only one member of family in politics: Mamata nephew | Politics

-In a direct challenge tohis detractors in the BJP, TMC MP and West Bengal ChiefMinister Mamata Banerjee's nephew Abhishek Banerjee on Sundaysaid he will quit politics if the Centre brings a law allowingonly one member of a family in politics.
+TMC MP Abhishek Banerjee onSunday hit back at the BJP over accusations of nepotism in hisparty, daring the Centre to bring a legislation allowing onlyone member of a family in politics.

+The Diamond Harbour MP, who is also West Bengal ChiefMinister Mamata Banerjee's nephew, said he will quit politicsif the Centre brings such a law.

-Banerjee said he will publicly hang himself if thecorruption charges levelled against him are proved to be true.
+Banerjee also said he will publicly hang himself ifthe corruption charges levelled against him are proved to betrue.

-The Diamond Harbour MP, while addressing a rally inKultali assembly constituency, said Prime Minister NarendraModi should table a bill banning more than one member of afamily from active politics and the next moment, Banerjee willno longer be in the political arena.
+The TMC youth wing chief, while addressing a rally inKultali assembly constituency, said Prime Minister NarendraModi should table a bill banning more than one member of afamily from active politics and the next moment, Banerjee willno longer be in the political arena.

 ''From Kailash Vijayvargiya to Suvendu Adhikari, MukulRoy to Rajnath Singh, there are other members of your familieswho occupy important posts in the BJP.

-''If you ensure that there will be only one familymember in active politics, there will be only Mamata Banerjeefrom our family in the TMC from the next moment.
+''If you ensure that there will be only one member of afamily in active politics, there will be only Mamata Banerjeefrom our family in the TMC from the next moment.
 I promisethat,'' he said.

 Taking exception to BJP leaders calling him an''extortionist'', Banerjee challenged them to prove theirallegations and said he will publicly hang himself if thecharges against him are proved to be true.